 We here are BookSpring have announced a big audacious goal: to get 20 high quality children’s books in every Central Texas home by 2020.
 This vision is being driven by social science research that shows a statistically significant correlation between the size of home libraries and children’s future academic success.
 The mere presence of books at home creates a culture of learning that translates to doing better in school.

-Moreover, our recent Central Texas Reading Survey revealed that only 77% of families with children under the 12 reported having 20 or more books at home.
-We want that number to get to 95%, or more!
+Moreover, our 2018 Central Texas Reading Survey revealed that only 58% of families with children under the 12 reported having 20 or more books at home.
+We want that number to get to 70%, or more by 2023!
 And we will repeat our survey each year to see if we can move that needle forward, together, as an entire community of readers.

 Driven by this big vision, the path to how we achieve this in homes right here in Central Texas has become much clearer.
 Many pieces still need to fall in place, and we’re going to have to work together.
 If we do, the rewards for our children and our community as a whole could be immense.
 I’d like to share the status of this plan with you.